rtCamp/ps-analysis-tool-wiki/Evaluation-Environment.md

 ### Why is it important to have an evaluation environment?

 **Isolation**: This environment is completely isolated from your browsing data, like browsing history and cookies.
-It's like having a clean computer without any past activity, ensuring the integrity of the testing process.
+It's like having a newly installed browser without any past activity, ensuring the integrity of the testing process.

 **Accuracy**: By removing external factors like browsing history and cookies, the evaluation environment allows PSAT to focus solely on how third-party cookies function.
 This reduces the chances of misleading results caused by unrelated browsing activity.